A step-by-step workflow for low-level analysis of single-cell RNA-seq data with Bioconductor

 var.out <- decomposeVar(sce, var.fit)

 We assess the suitability of the trend fitted to the endogenous variances by examining whether it is consistent with the spike-in variances (Figure 10).
 The trend passes through or close to most of the spike-in variances, indicating that our assumption (that most genes have low levels of biological variability) is valid.
 This strategy exploits the large number of endogenous genes to obtain a stable trend, with the spike-in transcripts used as diagnostic features rather than in the trend fitting itself.
-However, if our assumption did not hold, we would instead fit the trend directly to the spike-in variances with the default use.spikes=TRUE
+However, if our assumption did not hold, we would instead fit the trend directly to the spike-in variances with the default use.spikes=TRUE.
+This sacrifices stability to reduce systematic errors in the estimate of the biological component for each gene.
+(In such cases, tinkering with the trend fitting parameters may yield a more stable curve – see ?trendVar for more details.)

 plot(var.out$mean, var.out$total, pch=16, cex=0.6, xlab="Mean log-expression",